coj337/TheDNSer/Readme.md

 ﻿# TheDNSer
-TheDNSer is a DNS brute forcing tool and is intended as a simple replacement for MassDNS.
+TheDNSer is a DNS brute forcing tool and is intended as a simple replacement for MassDNS and tools based on MassDNS like PureDNS.

 ## Features
 - *Fast* DNS brute-forcing without any external dependencies.